marianatmatos/estudos/README.md

 # estudos
-this repo contains notes from my studies in artificial intelligence
+this repo contains notes and exercises from my studies in artificial intelligence